Mitchell Falls Explorer - Dry

 Little Mertens Falls | Mertens Gorge | Bradshaw Paintings | Mitchell Falls | Montgomery Reef | Horizontal Waterfalls

-*The 4km walk from Punamii-unpuu camp site to the Mitchell Falls will be the highlight of your stay, we allow 2-hours to complete the hike.
+PLEASE NOTE: Class 5 walk, Good level of fitness and mobility is required.
+The 4km walk from Punamii-unpuu camp site to the Mitchell Falls will be the highlight of your stay, we allow 2.5 hours to complete the hike.
 The terrain on this walking trail can be difficult and requires a high level of fitness.
 Care should be taken due to uneven surfaces, water crossings, cliffs and gorges.
 The Horizontal Waterfalls is a natural phenomenon which is tide dependant with variable flow.
 We cannot guarantee the amount or level of water flowing through the Horizontal Waterfalls at any given time.